 Aside from looking for escapism, YouTube viewers are motivated to watch content that teaches them new things, especially when related to their passions, interests, hobbies, or social causes.
 In fact, according to HubSpot Blogs research, 13% of consumers watch videos to "explore an interest or passion," while 11% want to "learn something new."

 Odds are your product relates to someone's interests, hobbies, passions, or career.
 This is the type of person you'll want to watch and enjoy your videos.

 If you're worried that parts of your video seem dull, you might want to shorten it.
 But, if your team thinks it's entertaining or informative the entire time, you can experiment with publishing your longer-form video and learning from its results.

-Navigating Video in 2021
+Navigating Video in 2023

 With each new generation, the video world will continue to evolve.

 However, at this point, the video landscape is changing in favor of marketers.
 Not only do consumers prefer to learn about brands via video content, but they use it as a necessary tool in the information-gathering phase of their buyer's journey.

 Additionally, the vast majority of video consumers now strive to learn something new about an interest or hobby, rather than just using video to entertain themselves.
 This means marketers can harness educational videos in their strategy and offer consumers content that relates to their niche, while also marketing a brand or product.